FH-Campus-Wien-WEB/web24-exercise-4/README.md

     npm run start-nodemon

 to start the server.
-In any case the server will be running on port 3000.
+In any case, the server will be running on port 3000.
 You should see the message

     Server now listening on http://localhost:3000/

 in your terminal.
-Navigate to [http://localhost:3000/](http://localhost:3000/) to test the application manually.
+Then navigate to [http://localhost:3000/](http://localhost:3000/) to test the application manually.

 ## Project structure